zanderlewis/lectern/README.md

 - Lectern uses a global user cache directory by default.
 It will use `$XDG_CACHE_HOME/lectern` when the XDG environment is set, otherwise `~/.cache/lectern`.
 - To clear the cache manually, remove that directory (for example `rm -rf ~/.cache/lectern`).

+## Publishing (CI)

+- A GitHub Actions workflow has been added to publish the crate to crates.io when a GitHub release is published: `.github/workflows/publish.yml`.
+- You must add a repository secret named `CRATES_IO_TOKEN` (your crates.io API token) for publishing to work.
+The workflow uses this secret to run `cargo publish`.

 ### `lectern install`
 Installs the dependencies listed in the `composer.json` file.
 Equivalent to `composer install`.